Skip to main content

 I make no apology for being a strong advocate for sitting county councillors.
 I work exceptionally well with city and county managers or chief executives as they are now called.
 I am somewhat concerned about the suspension of Part 8 for two years.
 The Minister of State will be aware of what is meant by a Part 8, and I shall quote some details that I have copied from his Department's website and cross-referenced myself.
 I shall explain what Part 8 is for the benefit of anyone who does not know and the wider audience outside of this Chamber, particularly the public who are listening to this debate, watching live or watching the video of these debates.

 Clearly, 20 weeks is a long time.
 So one forwards an application and newspaper notice in week one.
 There is the public display period of not less than four weeks.
-Next is the submissions period and the provision is, "submissions accepted not less than two weeks after the end of the public display period", so we are up to week 6.
-Next we are talking about the assessment in the CE's report and the chief executive's report within eight weeks.
+Next is the submissions period and the provision is, "submissions accepted not less than two weeks after the end of the public display period", so we are up to week six.
+Next we are talking about the assessment in the CEO's report and the chief executive's report within eight weeks.
 The chief executives have said this is a tight timeframe already and informed the Department of their view.
 I have seen correspondence from the County and City Management Association, CCMA, to that effect, which I am happy to share with the Minister of State and Members if necessary.
-In the end, the council decides within six weeks of the CE's report.
+In the end, the council decides within six weeks of the CEO's report.

 Clearly, the Part 8 process must be reformed.
-I have always said that one of the anomalies of the Part 8 process is that it is a never ending process and I do not like anything that is never ending because circumstances change.
+I have always said that one of the anomalies of the Part 8 process is that it is a never-ending process and I do not like anything that is never-ending because circumstances change.
 We have city and county development plans every five years and they might now be pushed out to ten years, which is a crazy recommendation.
 It would be very tight to have a review within seven years but that is an issue for another day and for another debate.

 Planning is clearly going to be very much the focus of our debates in these Houses over the next few months as we see so much coming down the track.
 I have expressed my concerns about the Part 8 process.